I read it in a comic. It must be true.

 - Possibly in Ratchet & Clank.
 The series features all kind of technology, and the currency you collect is bolts.
 But we're never told for sure whether people use the bolts to create more machines, or whether there's a difference between bolts used in machinery or bolts used for money.

 - Zigzagged in the player economy of Team Fortress 2.
 The main currencies are various hats, specifically rare and/or limited-edition ones, such as the Earbuds (only released during the week or so when Team Fortress 2 was released for Apple computers) or Bill's Hat (a promotional item for the Left 4 Dead series).
 These are completely cosmetic, but are used as a form of "currency" when bartering doesn't quite work out.
 A straight version of this trope is Scrap Metal, which can be used to craft almost any weapon in the game.

-- There's also crate keys—they can be used to open crates (which has an infinitesimal chance of gaining a valuable item), or simply traded for other things.
+- There's also crate keys—they can be used to open crates (which have itmes in them, including a 1% chance of getting an especially valuable "unusual" hat with a particle effect), or simply traded for other things.

 - In the Fallout series, bottlecaps are normally Weird Currency instead, but in games where you can craft bottlecap mines...
 In addition, Fallout: New Vegas gives you the crafting recipe for filling a shotshell with silver coins, courtesy of Caesar's Legion.

 - One mission involves an NCR representative sending you to find an operating cap-making machine and shut it down, as any newly-made caps lower the value of the currency.